RunOpenCode/twig-bufferized-template/README.markdown

 - Block-like CMS CMF systems (like Sonata project) where layout wraps execution of independent, standalone blocks which could inflict some global HTML page properties and elements (metadata, javascript and stylesheet inclusions, global error and flash messages, etc.)
-- Any Twig`include`, `embed` and similar clause which can inflict some global page properties and elements.
+- Any Twig `include`, `embed` and similar clause which can inflict some global page properties and elements.

-**Important note**: Minimum PHP 5.4 is required for this extension due to heavy usage of `Closure::bind()`

 ## Installation